 - Personal and professional support from the academic internship coordinator.

-BSAD 220 is a one-credit internship and career preparation class that provides an introduction to the critical skills required for successful career planning and job searching.
+BSAD 220 is a two-credit career preparation class that provides an introduction to the critical skills required for successful career planning and job searching.
 Students will complete self-assessment activities and learn about workplace issues, job searching, cover letter and resume writing, and interviewing.
 Topics addressed will also include professional correspondence and communication, personal branding, networking, and career development resources.

 BSAD 300 is a variable-credit internship course for elective credit, which is graded pass/no pass.
 Students must be working in an internship during the same academic term as the course enrollment.
 Contact Dr. Ries to obtain permission for enrollment.
 Prerequisite: sophomore standing.

 Variable credit is based on the following minimum work hours: